Santos falsely told judge in 2017 that he worked for Goldman Sachs: reports - NewsBreak

 “You work for Goldman Sachs in New York?” the judge clarified, which Santos confirmed.

 CBS also obtained audio and confirmed that Santos made the false claim at the hearing.
-Piers Morgan presses Santos to say ‘I’ve been a terrible liar’
+Former Page High School employee charged with child sex crimes: court records

 Santos said during the hearing that he knew Trelha through family as their parents knew each other from Brazil.